Mile High Club

 Prevalence & culture

-It is culturally famous out of all proportion to how often it actually happens.
-Self-report surveys consistently put membership in the low single digits, commonly cited figures fall in the rough range of a few per cent of respondents, while stated interest or fantasy runs far higher, a gap typical of high-novelty, low-opportunity scenarios.
+It is rare in fact and famous in fantasy.
+It is culturally famous out of all proportion to how often it actually happens: self-report surveys consistently put membership in the low single digits, commonly cited figures fall in the rough range of a few per cent of respondents, while stated interest or fantasy runs far higher, a gap typical of high-novelty, low-opportunity scenarios.
 The term is a durable fixture of film, stand-up comedy, advertising and travel writing, and it surfaces in adjacent group- and party-sex fantasy such as the orgy and the gangbang; that media ubiquity keeps its search and cultural visibility high even though documented prevalence is modest.

 Safety, consent & law